jared-hughes/casual-serious-language/README.md

 Going for features that I actually use in practice.
 Early in development.

+Reference [docs/SYNTAX.md](/docs/SYNTAX.md) for the language syntax by example.

 ## Next Steps

-- Proper float syntax
 - Syntax like negative
 - Try symbol/string interning
+- Figure how to type consequent parsing better. (macros?)
+- Change `/` to true division, add `//` for floor division
 - Functions
-- Figure how to type consequent parsing better.

 Maybe sometime: Compile instead of interpret